turingschool/curriculum/source/projects/monsterporium.markdown

 5. remove now-redundant functionality from primary app
 6. access data across services using appropriate abstraction.
 7. write data to a service using a REST API

+In addition, we're practicing fundamental techniques like:

+* Pushing logic down the stack
+* Testing complex systems
+* Managing deployment of multiple applications

 ### Schedule